LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. method:: define_atBegin(code)

-   This method installs code to be invoked at the beginning of each request.
+   Installs code to be invoked at the beginning of each request.
 The code will have access to the `web_request` and `web_response` objects that will be available during the request's duration.
 At-begin code can set response headers and data and complete the request if it chooses, thus fully intercepting the normal request URI file request and processing routines.
    This is the recommended route for applications wanting to provide virtual URLs.
 Once an at-begin is in place it cannot be removed.
 Multiple at-begins